IvanIzawa/NLW-Spacetime/README.md

 ## Technologies
 That project was developed during the NLW event of Rocketseat with the followig technologies:

--CSS
+- CSS
--Git and Github
+- Git and Github
--HTML
+- HTML

 ## Layout
 You can see the project layout in [this link](https://www.figma.com/file/sm2qplLw1HWBVT5VyqY5tJ/C%C3%A1psula-do-tempo-%E2%80%A2-Trilha-Explorer-(Community)?type=design&t=7721APCJEd6Gz0pI-1)